 What if Your Custody Schedule is Not Working?

-Shared custody schedules are based on your situation at the time the order is issued.
-As we all know, life can get hectic, schedules can change, and responsibilities can increase.
-If you have realized that your current custody schedule is simply not working for you and your child, you should discuss your options with the best child custody lawyer from Curran Moher Weis with years of experience serving Fairfax, nearby, and surrounding areas.
+Custody arrangements are often based on your and your child’s current schedule.
+Life can get hectic, schedules can change, and the responsibilities of a parent and child can increase.
+If your current custody schedule is no longer working for you and your child, you should discuss your options with a Fairfax Child custody attorney at Curran Moher Weis.

 A Virginia court will modify the current custody arrangement if there has been a material change in circumstances and it is in the best interest of the child that a modification be made.

 A “material change in circumstances” is fact specific and can include, for example, new emotional, intellectual, and physical needs of a child, the relocation of a parent, a strained relationship with the custodial parent, a custodial parent’s alcohol or drug addiction, or a parent’s remarriage.